longdt03/One-Team-Project/README.md

 -----------------------------------------------------------------------
-Questions, Support, Reporting Bugs
+##FeedBack
 -----------------------------------------------------------------------

-Questions
+###Questions
 ---------

-For miscellaneous questions about One Remote usage and deployment, we encourage you to contact this number: 0928347561 or send them to our facebook.
+For miscellaneous questions about One Remote usage and deployment, we encourage you to contact this number: 01689964546 or send its to our mail: oneteam.uet@gmail.com.
 If not, ask us directly in class.

-Support
+###Support
 -------

-For more extensive One Remote Software questions or deployment issues, please contact our Technical Support staff at this number: 0928347543
+For more extensive One Remote Software questions or deployment issues, please contact our Technical Support staff at this mail: oneteam.uet@gmail.com

-Reporting Bugs
+###Reporting Bugs
 --------------

 * Photos sometimes do not display.
 * Animations sometimes do not work.
 * User cannot login sometimes

-TODO
+##TODO
 ----

 1. Complete and upgrade UI